jmoody/briar/README.md

 $ briar rm dups
 $ briar rm dups briar-ios-example

-# change the simulator version
+# change the simulator version (will be deprecated soon)
 $ briar sim ipad_r
 $ briar sim iphone_4in
 ```

 ## Xamarin Test Cloud

-There is currently an issue with using briar predefined steps on the XTC:
+Requires adopting the .xamarin convention and a .env file.
+See the help for `.xamarin` and `xtc`.

 ```
-# fails validation step
-Then I touch the "time" row
+# list the currently cached device in ~/.xamarin/test-cloud/ios-sets.csv
+$ briar xtc

+# submit a job to the iPads device set
+$ briar xtc iPads

+# submit a job to the iPhones device set with the meal_log profile
+$ briar xtc iPhones meal_log
 ```

-## version numbers
+## Version Numbers

 I will try my best to follow Semantic Versioning [1] when naming the versions.